The system of automatic toll collection without tickets and without making payments at gates!

 - the boards displaying an instruction on how to stop safe on the motorway in case of a car failure, put up at all Service Areas on the A1 AmberOne Motorway.

-The Voivodship Police Headquarters in Gdańsk has taken patronage over the ‘Safety, My Second Name – Stop by the Rules’ campaign seeing to its content.
-As for the media, our sponsors are: Radio Gdańsk and Radio PiK.
+The Voivodship Police Headquarters in Gdańsk has taken patronage over the ‘Safety, My Second Name – Stop by the Rules’.
+As for the media, our sponsors were: Radio Gdańsk and Radio PiK.
 The City Police Headquarters in Grudziądz and Poviat Police Headquarters in Świecie have also joined the action.

 Play Hopscotch Win A Life!

 Our campaign, ‘Safety, My Second Name’ is unfolding.
-Our new edition, ‘Play Hopscotch – Win A Life’, has been joined by new partners, that is shopping malls in the cities along the A1 AmberOne Motorway: the Riviera Centre and Matarnia Shopping Park in the Tri-City, the Grudziądz Gallery, the Łódź Gallery, and the Toruń Plaza.
+Our new edition from 2014, ‘Play Hopscotch – Win A Life’, has been joined by new partners, that is shopping malls in the cities along the A1 AmberOne Motorway: the Riviera Centre and Matarnia Shopping Park in the Tri-City, the Grudziądz Gallery, the Łódź Gallery, and the Toruń Plaza.

-When on the estates of these shopping malls, you will notice painted colourful hopscotch grids.
-They are there for anyone below the age of 99 to play, but more importantly, they are there to promote learning first-aid.
-Whoever hops, can learn or remember the fundamental first-aid principles depicted symbolically in the grid rectangles.
+When on the estates of these shopping malls, you could notice painted colourful hopscotch grids.
+They were there for anyone below the age of 99 to play, but more importantly, they were there to promote learning first-aid.
+Whoever hopped, could learn or remember the fundamental first-aid principles depicted symbolically in the grid rectangles.